Flexible study allowing you to gain a postgraduate certificate, diploma, masters or doctorate qualification

 Are you looking to develop your expertise and gain specialist knowledge to put you at the forefront of innovations in your chosen field?

-Delivered online through our innovative framework of flexible credit accumulation, you’ll be able to select modules suited to your passions and career development goals, as well as the opportunity to further explore a topic of your choice with the MSc dissertation.
+Delivered online through our innovative framework of flexible credit accumulation, you will be able to select modules suited to your passions and career development goals, as well as the opportunity to further explore a topic of your choice with the MSc dissertation.

-Staff within the School come from a wide variety of specialist backgrounds with many conducting world renowned research.
-We’ve been ranked 3rd in the UK for research quality (Ophthalmics, Complete University Guide, 2020) and are home to multiple research groups including:
+Staff within the School come from a wide variety of specialist backgrounds with many conducting world-renowned research.
+We are ranked Top 10 in the UK for research quality (Optometry, Ophthalmics & Orthoptics, (Complete University Guide, 2024) and are home to multiple research groups.

-We also have the on campus Aston Eye Clinic which provides eye examinations and sight tests, along with a range of specialist clinics ran by our staff including Children’s and Binocular Vision Clinic, Dry Eye Clinic and Low Vision Clinic.
+We also have the on-campus Aston Eye Clinic which provides eye examinations and sight tests, along with a range of specialist clinics run by our staff including Children’s and Binocular Vision Clinic, Dry Eye Clinic, Myopia Clinic and Low Vision Clinic.

 You will initially enrol on the postgraduate framework of flexible credit accumulation.
 You will then have the option of taking each of the three stages of the course in order (PgCert, PgDip then MSc), or it is possible to exit the course at the completion of any of these stages, enabling you to be flexible with your level of commitment at the outset.